gmturn/vulnscan2.0/README.md

 ### **1. `logger.py`**

+This file is responsible for logging all scan results.

 - **`LogARPResults()`**:

-  - This method is passed tuple of results comprised of Active and Inactive IPs.
-The method then logs each IP into their respective log files.
+  - This method is passed tuple of results comprised of Active and Inactive IPs The method then logs each IP into their respective log files.

 - **`LogNmapResults()`**:

   - This method is passed Nmap scan results and defers to m_Nmap_Result.py for formatting.

 ---